-We are an investment management firm focused on providing high-value added, active investment strategies in growing asset classes to sophisticated clients around the world.
-As of March 31, 2022, our 10 autonomous investment teams managed a total of 23 investment strategies across multiple asset classes and investment styles.
-Our 24th investment strategy, the Emerging Markets Debt Opportunities strategy managed by EMsights Capital Group, was launched in April 2022.
+We are an investment management firm focused on providing high-value added, active investment strategies to sophisticated clients globally.
+As of March 31, 2021, our nine autonomous investment teams managed a total of 20 investment strategies across multiple asset classes and investment styles.
+Over our firm's history, we have created new investment strategies that can use a broad array of securities, instruments, and techniques (which we call degrees of freedom) to differentiate returns and manage risk.